vas3k/vas3k.club/README.md

 ```

 ##### Setup postgres
-- locally
+###### locally

-  First you'll need required to create db in your local postgress (in case you dont want to do this look section how to run postgres in docker).
+  First you'll need require to create db in your local postgress (in case you dont want to do this look section how to run postgres in docker).
 Here is brief instruction:

-  1. install postgresql (for macos https://postgresapp.com/ is easies start)
+  1. Install postgresql (for macos https://postgresapp.com/ is easies start)
   2. After you install and run postgress create a project database:
         ```sh
         # create db